 Normal Tooth Anatomy & Development

-The diagram below illustrates some of the structures of the normal tooth.
+The diagram above illustrates some of the structures of the normal tooth.
 It also shows Stage III periodontal disease, which you will learn more about later.
 On the left side you can see the bone of the jaw and the blue periodontal ligament.
 It is this ligament that keeps the tooth attached to the bone in the socket.
 You can also see the blood supply and nerves to the tooth.
 They are the vertical finger-like projections in the center of the tooth.

 As the bacteria progresses further down the tooth, the gum is pulled further and further away, the jawbone literally erodes away, and the periodontal ligament can no longer hold the tooth in the socket.
-The tooth rots out, or is removed when we clean the teeth.
+The tooth is painful, rots out, or is removed when we professionally clean the teeth.
 The bacteria that eventually causes this erosion enters the bloodstream and can cause disease in other organs.
 It is this bacteria below the gumline that is causing all the trouble, and is the bacteria we remove when we professionally clean the teeth.

 This radiograph of a tooth shows the same anatomy as above.
 We will show it again later when we show radiographs of diseased teeth.
 Notice how tightly the roots of the tooth fit into the healthy jaw bone.
 When we show you radiographs of diseased teeth later this jaw bone will be partially gone.

 Dogs have 28 deciduous (temporary or baby) teeth and 42 permanent teeth.
-Anatomically they have 4 different types of teeth: Incisors (I), canines (C), premolars (Pm), and molars (M).
+Anatomically they have 4 different types of teeth: Incisors (I), canines (C), premolars (Pm), and molars (M)

 This is an x-ray of the lower jaw (mandible) of a dog.
 You can see how deep the roots go.